 We’ve changed the image, text, fonts and color – and removed one element – as follows:

-- Updated the background image, by adding a round graphic behind the original text layout.
+- Updated the layout of the Pin, by adding a round graphic behind the original text layout.

-- Removed the original border from the design.
+- We removed the original surrounding image border from the design.
 The resulting design is simplified and eye-catching:

 Hot Tip: If you add a graphic shape, be mindful of the original text location.
 Try to keep it in the same place, but layering the text and shape so you can achieve the effect in the example above.
 Our Pinterest Templates are designed the way they are for a reason, so use it as your guide!